erg0dic/anki/quotes_meditations_ma.md

+# Excerpts from Meditations by Marcus Aurelius (the stoic philospher emperor of Rome circa 150 AD)
 ## (On bearing calamity like someone who makes their on good fortune)
 Paraphrase 1:
 > Remember too on every occasion that leads you to vexation, to apply this principle: